TylerAndreasen/ProgrammingNotes/CPP.md

 These suggestions seen and noted, I have two other options I am aware of at this time:

 1. Include a `using std::cout;` declaration.
 This allows me to simply type `cout` to write to the console with out shoving every part of the standard library into the build, sidestepping problem 1, while not having to engage with problem 2.
-This can be made more useful when the line is expanded to become `using std::cout, std::endl, sted::cin;`.
+This can be made more useful when the line is expanded to be `using std::cout; using std::endl; using sted::cin;`.
 This syntax allows `cout`, `cin`, and the constant `endl` to be used without the `std::` prefix.
 NOTE:: The multiple using declaration shown to apparently requries version 17 of C++, which I do not have installed or configured for this project, individual `using` declarations can be used.
 2. Hotkeys: I could, with a bit of time, implement C++ specific hotkeys that allow me to type longer instructions with a few keys.
 Implementing hotkeys for the full printing or reading statements could dramatically speed up my C++ development process, and push me to build more hotkeys for this machine.

 ### **5. Argument List**

 I have just discovered something quite strange about arguments.
 Whatever compiler I am using apparently does not allow comma separated arguments to lack spaces between a comma and the subsequent arguement.
-While it is much easier to read a program when this is not the case, I was surprised to find that a compile error was generated.
+While it is much easier to read a program when this is not the case, I was surprised to find that a compile error was generated, instead of just a style issue shown by the IDE.

 ### **6. Identifiers**